ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   ``spot_vs_ref_ch_ttest_tstat`` features (see :ref:`stat-test-vs-ref-ch`)
   for details about these features).
 The thresholds, are written as ``min, max`` after the feature name.
-Therefore, with the line ``spot_vs_ref_ch_ttest_pvalue, None, 0.025`` spotMAX will keep only those spots whose p-value of the t-test against the reference channel is below 0.025.
-Equally, with the ``spot_vs_ref_ch_ttest_tstat, 0.0, None`` spotMAX will keep only those spots whose t-statistic of the t-test against the reference channel is above 0.0.
+Therefore, with the line ``spot_vs_ref_ch_ttest_pvalue, None, 0.025`` SpotMAX will keep only those spots whose p-value of the t-test against the reference channel is below 0.025.
+Equally, with the ``spot_vs_ref_ch_ttest_tstat, 0.0, None`` SpotMAX will keep only those spots whose t-statistic of the t-test against the reference channel is above 0.0.
 Using this syntax, you can filter using an arbitrary number of single-spot features described in the :ref:`single-spot-features` section.